 Michelle’s patient navigator gave her the relief and support she needed to walk through every step of the process following breast cancer diagnosis.
 She says she has no regrets about any decisions she made, and her early diagnosis prevented the need for chemotherapy.
 Michelle says getting a timely mammogram made all the difference for her.

-Loretta Moses explains how a routine annual screening mammogram revealed an early breast cancer diagnosis.
+Loretta explains how a routine annual screening mammogram revealed an early breast cancer diagnosis.
 Her Houston Methodist doctors treated her cancer, and, today, she enjoys playing with her grandchildren and urges women to get mammograms.

-Ruby Wilson describes her breast cancer experience and how, years later, she used it as a source of strength after her daughter was diagnosed with breast cancer.
+Ruby describes her breast cancer experience and how, years later, she used it as a source of strength after her daughter was diagnosed with breast cancer.
 Today, mother and daughter are breast cancer survivors.

 Lynnsey Tirey — Ovarian Cancer Survivor